D-Robotics/hobot_visualization/README.md

 ## Running

-After successful compilation, copy the generated install folder to the Horizon X3 development board (skip the copying step if compiling on X3), and run the following commands:
+After successful compilation, copy the generated install folder to the RDK X3 development board (skip the copying step if compiling on X3), and run the following commands:

 ### **Ubuntu X3**